slangenbach/notes/snowflake_snowpro_core.md

 - We can use BI tools like PowerBI and Tableau to analyze data in Snowflake
 - Additionally we can integrate other tools with Snowflake via partner connect
 - Finally the Snowflake Marketplace offers access to dataset and apps from third parties
+- The Snowflake UI is referred to as *Snowsight*

 ## Architecture